 top of page

-Robotics with Neurodiverse
+Robotics With Neurodiverse

-Our workshops deliver a nurturing environment for our learners on the spectrum to improve their;
+Our workshops deliver a nurturing environment for our learners on the spectrum to improve their interpersonal skills, self-determination, and self-confidence, all while having fun and making new friends.

 Our end goal is to see all our learners realize their potential and find their match in Technology, Engineering, and Science careers.